College of Social and Behavioral Sciences2017-2018

-- To articulate and apply a public service perspective, including being able to
+- Articulate and apply a public service perspective, including being able to:

-- To communicate and interact productively with a diverse and changing workforce and community, including being able to
+- Communicate and interact productively with a diverse and changing workforce and community, including being able to:

 - Demonstrate professional behavior in terms of demeanor, personal presentation, ethics, and civic participation in experiential learning and classroom settings.